Home / Nutrition / 5 Reasons To Eat Spruce Tips & 8 Ways To Use Them

 6. Season your soups, pastas, stews, curries etc. with chopped spruce tips.
 It is also a great way to enhance mineral absorption from grains and legumes.
 Recipe ideas: artichoke-bean stew, tortilla bowls.

-7. Prepare a vegan oil-free pesto with spruce tips, pine nuts, basil, and nutritional yeast.
+Blend spruce tips with nuts, garlic, lemon juice, and olive oil for a unique pesto.
+Here’s my vegan oil-free pesto with spruce tips, pine nuts, basil, and nutritional yeast.

 Here’s how it is advised to pick spruce tips: